arejaycodes/hello-world/README.md

 # hello-world
-short description about the repo goes here
+short description [added text] about the repo goes here

+more added text